 If you don’t have a romantic partner or a co-parent, I encourage you to lean on friends and family so you are not going through this phase of your life without support.

 Please encourage your partner to attend your doctor or midwife appointments.
 This allows your partner to be included, have input in major medical decisions, ask questions, and hear everything firsthand.
 If any complications come up throughout prenatal care or you get some unfavorable test results back, those appointments can be challenging to go through alone.
 Having your partner by your side can be a fantastic source of support.
-One of the more significant appointments for your partner to attend this trimester is the anatomy scan ultrasound, where you will see a picture of your baby and hear their heartbeat.
+One of the more significant appointments for your partner to attend this trimester is the anatomy scan ultrasound.
+During this visit you will see a picture of your baby, hear their heartbeat, and find out the sex.

 Whether you and your partner want to know about ultrasound safety or what kind of diapers to buy, there is plenty of research to do.
 Ask your partner to help with some of the research and reading.
 Check the Pregnancy Podcast website and utilize the search function.
 Chances are the work has already been done, and you can listen to a short episode or read an article for evidence on any topic.